Searching for topological dark matter in LIGO data: Analysis

 \subsubsection{Blip glitches}

-Here we focus on one particular family of glitches, the so called ``blips'', identified by their characteristic shape in the time-frequency plane.
-TDM signals can be very similar to blips if the DWs traverses an interferometer arm perpendicularly, creating a very short signal.
-In Fig. \ref{fig:Ng2} we display a blip and a similarly looking signal from TDM to motivate our choice of glitch we aim to match to TDM.
-The top panel shows a piece of actual data of the Hanford detector in which a blip appears, where as the bottom displays the spectrogram for a TDM within some noisy background with sufficiently high signal-to-noise ratio.
-Despite there being many more glitches that have not yet been assigned to a particular phenomenology, we find the blip-type glitches to be the only ones exhibiting adequate similarities.
+The so-called ``blips'' are identified by their characteristic shape in the time-frequency plane.
+TDM signals can be very similar to blips if the DW traverses an interferometer arm perpendicularly, creating a very short signal.
+In Fig. \ref{fig:Ng2} we provide concrete proof of this claim.
+We display an instance of a blip that appeared in LIGO data next to a generic (short) TDM signal demonstrating their clear similarity.
+The top panel shows a piece of actual data from the Hanford detector in which a blip appears, whereas the bottom displays the q-transform for a TDM within some noisy background with a sufficiently high SNR.
+Although numerous glitches remain unassigned to a particular phenomenology, our analysis reveals that blip-type glitches, on average, are the glitches most likely to produce data signatures sufficiently similar to TDM.

-Blips appear in LIGO detectors' data of a rate about a few per hour \cite{Cabero_2019}, allowing the cases where they can appear in both LIGO detectors with only a few fractions of a second delay during the year-long observing runs.
-Hence, they embody a suitable systematic effect for TDM searches.
-This is more severe than the GW searches as the allowed time delay between the detectors can be 2-3 orders of magnitude larger than the GW searches due to slower expected propagation speeds of DWs.
-To investigate the possible effect of blips to TDM searches, we compared multiple realizations of blips with the signatures produced by TDM in a realistic setup.
-To have variety of blip signals, and not to search them in real data, we used the glitch generator empowered with machine learning \cite{Powell_2023}.
+Blips appear in LIGO data at a rate of about $\mathcal{O}(10)$ per hour \cite{Cabero_2019}.
+This rate is reduced when filtering for events that correlate over both LIGO detectors with only a few fractions of a second delay.
+With a resulting order of $\mathcal{O}(10)$ per year-long observing run, correlated blips embody a systematic effect suitable for the application of TDM searches.
+Note also that, in comparison to the TDM fit to GW signals, the signal correlations are less tightly constrained in the time domain due to the absence of the imposed GW velocity.
+Concretely, we include blips with time delays between the detectors that are 2-3 orders of magnitude larger than the GW searches.
+This opens up a new, previously ``untouched'' regime in TDM parameter space and constitutes a huge advantage with respect to the previous GW-TDM fitting.
+In practice, to investigate the role of blips in TDM searches, we compare multiple realizations of blips with signatures produced by TDM in a realistic detector setup.
+To avoid searching for blips in real data, we instead use randomly generated glitch data created by a machine-learning-powered glitch generator \cite{Powell_2023}.
+The latter tool is specifically trained to provide realistic glitch data for LIGO detectors and thus establishes a good alternative for actual glitch data.